semrush/intergalactic/website/docs/table-group/table/table.md

 @## Sorting

-> For detailed information about sorting columns in the table, see [Working with table](/table-group/table-controls/).
+> For detailed information about sorting columns in the table, see [Table controls](/table-group/table-controls/).

 @## Tooltip